Saad007Khan/PropertyPrompts/capital_appreciation_calculator.md

 - Provide context for negative performance

 ### 12. Output Format Compliance
-- **ALWAYS** provide all three outputs in chat (simplified text, JSON, detailed analysis)
+- **ALWAYS** provide both outputs in chat (simplified JSON, detailed analysis)
 - **NO file creation required**
-- Simplified output: one line appreciation, one line confidence
+- Simplified output: JSON format only
-- Use exact format: "Capital Appreciation: X.X%" and "Confidence: High/Medium/Low"
+- Use exact format: "capital_appreciation": "X.X%" and "confidence": "High/Medium/Low"

 ### 13. Discrepancy Check (Cross-Source Validation)
 - **MANDATORY**: If the difference between Source A and Source B is greater than 3 percentage points (e.g., 2% vs 5%), you **MUST** mention this divergence in the 'Detailed Analysis' under 'Investment Notes'